California Climate Policy Summit 2023 FAQ’s

 Q: Are discounts or scholarships available for tickets to the Summit?

 Tickets are discounted for nonprofit and government professionals.
-Early-bird pricing is available through March 17, 2023 for both nonprofit/government tickets and business tickets.
+Early-bird pricing has been extended until 5 pm PT on March 24, 2023, for both nonprofit/government tickets and business tickets.
 Further discounts are also available for Summit sponsors and promotional partners.
 More information on sponsorship benefits is available here.
 While we are unable to offer full scholarships at this time, there are a limited number of volunteer opportunities available in exchange for free registration to the Summit.
 Please email kate@theclimatecenter.org to learn more about volunteering or becoming a promotional partner.

 Q: What is the agenda for the Summit?